-These boat owners aggressively prepped their boat for survival at the dock using proven techniques as powerful Hurricane Florence zeroed in.
+Boat owners aggressively prepped their boat for survival using proven techniques as powerful Hurricane Florence zeroed in.
 Here's their dramatic firsthand story.

 August through October is prime hurricane season in the Carolinas.
 Everyone who owns a boat here is aware of the risk.
 Our marina is on the Neuse River about 20 miles from where it empties into Pamlico Sound, a large body of water between the mainland and famous Outer Banks of North Carolina.
 We have 360 degrees of protection; docks are fixed (nonfloating), were rebuilt about five years ago, and are in good shape.
 The pilings are 9 feet above the normal high tide.
 The marina doesn't require evacuation because it's essentially a hurricane hole.

 During a tropical storm, we know that boats are usually safer ashore, but haulout for an event like 2018's Hurricane Florence is not an option for everyone.
 Sometimes boats have to be moved a great distance to get to a haulout facility, and sometimes you simply can't get hauled out if you didn't pay a nonrefundable deposit up front the previous spring to get on a hurricane haulout list (we did not).
 Even so, I felt most of the nearby marinas where we'd normally take our boat to haul out were not well protected.
 Turns out, I was right.